UPSC Public Administration Syllabus 2021 - Detailed Paper 1 & 2 Syllabus & Exam Pattern Here

 Chapters | Topics |

-Introduction | Meaning, scope & significance of Public Administration (PA), Evolution of PA & its present status, Public Choice approach, Wilson’s vision of PA, New Public Administration, New Public Management, Challenges of liberalization, Privatisation & Globalisation, Good Governance; |
+Introduction | Meaning, scope & significance of Public Administration (PA), Evolution of PA & its present status, Public Choice approach, Wilson’s vision of PA, New Public Administration, New Public Management, Challenges of liberalization, Privatisation and globalisation, Good Governance; |

 Administrative Thought | Scientific Management & Scientific Management movement; Classical Theory, Dynamic Administration, Human Relations School, etc. |

-Administrative Behaviour | Communication, Motivation Theories, Process & techniques of decision making, Morale and more |
+Administrative Behaviour | Communication, Motivation Theories, Process & techniques of decision-making, Morale and more |

 Organisations | Regulatory Authorities; Headquarters & Field relationships; Theories systems, contingency; Structure & forms; Public Private Partnerships |